szaghi/PreForM/README.md

 # PreForM.py
 ### <a name="top">PreForM.py,  Preprocessor for Fortran poor Men
 A very simple and stupid preprocessor for modern Fortran projects.

+It Supports the most used `cpp` preprocessing directives and provides advanced features typical of templating systems.
+Even if PreForM.py is currently Fortran-agnostic (it being usable within any programming languages) it is focused on Fortran programming language.

 ## <a name="toc">Table of Contents
 * [Team Members](#team-members)